 15. Role and Participation of Witnesses in the Investigation

-Witnesses (as distinguished from the parties) who are employees of Moravian College are strongly encouraged to cooperate with and participate in the College’s investigation and resolution process.
-Student witnesses and witnesses from outside the campus community are encouraged to cooperation with College investigations and share all information they know relevant to a complaint.
+Witnesses (as distinguished from the parties) who are employees of Moravian University are strongly encouraged to cooperate with and participate in the University's investigation and resolution process.
+Student witnesses and witnesses from outside the campus community are encouraged to cooperation with University investigations and share all information they know relevant to a complaint.

 16. Recording of Interviews